 The coroner holds an office with a long history - dating back to the 12th Century.

-The role of the coroner in England and Wales may be subject to change in the future,he/she is usually legally qualified, but not necessarily medically qualified aswell (except in some large jurisdictions).
+Coroners in England and Wales are legally qualified, but not necessarily medically qualified, except in some large jurisdictions.

 The coroner is employed by the city or county administration to enquire into certain types of death.
 Cases are referred to him/her by the police, the Registrar for Births, Deaths and Marriages, as well as hospital doctors and GPs.